Star Wars: Episode III – Revenge of the Sith (novel): Darth Vader's reaction to Padmé's death

 The novel is more explicit than the film in describing Anakin/Vader's emotional transformation after learning of Padmé's death.
 It reveals that he blames himself, thinking, "You killed her because, finally, when you could have saved her, when you could have gone away with her, when you could have been thinking about her, you were thinking about yourself."
-He realizes that Darth Vader – the fearless warrior he imagined himself to be – does not really exist.
-Only he – Anakin Skywalker – is responsible for her death and his own fall from grace.
+He realizes that Darth Vader – the fearless warrior he imagined himself to be – does not really exist, and that only he – Anakin Skywalker – is responsible for her death and his own fall from grace.

 The narrative also describes how it feels to be Darth Vader: robbed of much of his power, in constant pain from his injuries, and "more than half machine", he now feels like "a painter gone blind, a composer gone deaf."